How To Stay Sober After Rehab?

 So, take your time and think about it.
 Who should be a part of your support team?

 Of course, this will depend on who is currently present in your life and how willing they are to provide their support despite your past indiscretions.
-If these people are in your life, then you’ll want to have the following serve as part of your support system:
+If these people are in your life, then you’ll want to have the following services as part of your support system:

 - Your parents